-- Same day appointments were available for children and those patients with medical problems that required same day consultation. - Appointments were available from 8:30am, the practice were also aligned to an extended hours hub in which patients could access an appointment with a GP at evenings and weekends. - There were longer appointments available for patients with a learning disability or those who required them. - Home visits were readily available for older patients and patients who would benefit from these, this included visits from GPs and nurses. - There were facilities for people with disabilities and translation services available.
-Patients requiring a translator were provided with extended appointments. - Patients were able to receive travel vaccinations which were available on the NHS and patients were referred to other clinics for vaccines only available privately. - The practice offered minor surgery for patients and patients from other local surgeries twice a week.
+- Same day appointments were available for children and those patients with medical problems that required same day consultation. - Appointments were available as part of an open surgery between 8:30am and 10:00am.
+Patients were given an approximate time for their appointment to enable them to leave and return.
+The practice was also aligned to an extended hours hub in which patients could access an appointment with a GP at evenings and weekends. - There were longer appointments available for patients with a learning disability or those who required them. - Home visits were readily available for older patients and patients who would benefit from these, this included visits from GPs and nurses. - There were facilities for people with disabilities and translation services available.
+Patients requiring a translator were provided with extended appointments. - Patients were able to receive travel vaccinations which were available on the NHS and patients were referred to other clinics for vaccines only available privately. - The practice offered minor surgery for patients.